Train as a GP

 GPEx Exams Collective is our online community designed with registrar feedback to provide an essential exams preparation tool, directly linking you to your Medical Educators and peers to enhance your clinical reasoning skills.

-The GPEx team of medical educators and program training advisors will work closely with you to provide personalised advice, mentoring and support throughout your journey.
+The GPEx team of Medical Educators and Program Coordinator will work closely with you to provide personalised advice, mentoring, and support throughout your journey.

 We’ll inspire and prepare you to become an exceptional GP.